Sup31/Sup31.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm 2nd year Computer Science Masters student at Baskin Engineering, UCSC.
 I am currently working with Prof. Leilani Gilpin with her Explainable AI (XAI) team.
 I've worked as a software engineer for 1.5 years in India on the .NET Framework.
 I worked on the fast-paced CKYC (Central Know Your Customer) product team for a FinTech startup.
-As an undergraduate student, I did research under Prof. S. Samudravijaya at his lab in IIT Guwahati.
 My research interests are in the fields of speech recognition, natural language processing, and computer vision.